-There are no changes to the planned goals, metrics, outcomes, or actions for Goal 4.
+There were no changes made to the planned goal, metrics, or actions for the coming year.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.